CodingItWrong/howtojsonapi.com/vue.md

 - We use Vuex's `mapActions` and `mapGetters` as usual to access the actions and getters.
 - We use a `loadAll` action to request the data from the server in the `mounted` hook.
 - We use an `all` getter to access the data for rendering.
-- The restaurant's ID is available as a property on the `restaurant` directly, but its name is under a `post.attributes` object.
+- The restaurant's ID is available as a property on the `restaurant` directly, but its name is under a `restaurant.attributes` object.
 This is the standard JSON:API resource object format, and to keep things simple `@reststate/vuex` exposes resources in the same format as JSON:API.

 Start the app: